Modern smartphones come with all sorts of additional features, including voice activated assistants.

 Then choose Settings, then Google Assistant, and then Hey Google & Voice Match.
 Phew, that’s quite a lot – are you still with me?

 The reason why it’s more deeply layered than with Apple’s Siri is because Google lets you set Google Assistant listening privileges across multiple devices, all set from your Google Account.
 If you’ve followed my instructions, you’ll see a switch for “Hey Google”, which you can disable if you don’t want Google listening in for any reason.
 You can also set that for other devices registered to your Google account here, as well as go through voice training to get your assistant to better recognise your voice from here.

 If you need help setting up your new phone or getting your current device in order, give Geeks2U a call today!
-We can help to install your apps and set up any accounts that you require, including email and anti-virus software.

 or complete our form today to set up an appointment with a computer repair technician